jorditorresBCN/Assignments-2017/Lab03.md

 ## Task 3.3:  Case study

-At "Racó (course intranet)" you can find a very small dataset example with 1060 tweets (downloaded from around 18:05 to 18:15, on January 13) that uses "Barcelona" as a `track` parameter at `twitter_stream.filter` function.
+At "Racó (course intranet)" you can find a very small dataset as a example.
+This dataset contains 1060 tweets downloaded from around 18:05 to 18:15  on January 13.
+We used "Barcelona" as a `track` parameter at `twitter_stream.filter` function.

-From this dataset we want to count and sort the most commonly used hastags:
+We would like to get a rough idea of what was telling people about Barcelona.
+For example, we can count and sort the most commonly used hastags:
 ```
 import operator
 import json